howsoai/howso-docs/source/getting_started/intro.rst

 - Perfectly cite the data used to make predictions

-- Utilize state of the art interpretability tools, to identify how your dataset influenced predictions
+- Utilize state of the art interpretability tools to identify how your dataset influenced predictions

-- Automatically poerform a variety of data science tasks
+- Automatically perform a variety of data science tasks

-- Identify and maintain integretity during adversarial attacks on your data
+- Identify and maintain integrity during adversarial attacks on your data

 - And more!